McKinley Grove

 McKinley Grove is a small, isolated giant sequoia grove located about 12 km southeast of Dinkey Creek in the Kings River watershed of Sierra National Forest, California.
 The grove occupies a small bowl-shaped depression at an elevation of 1925 m.

 The grove hosts between 150 and 200 large trees.
-Parts of the grove were logged in the 1980s, though the heart of the grove remains largely untouched.
+Parts of the grove were logged in the 1880s, though the heart of the grove remains largely untouched.
 A short paved path winds through a cluster of about 20 giant sequoias with an open understory of dogwood resembling that of the Giant Forest grove of Sequoia National Park.
 The grove also features a large fallen giant sequoia.

 History

-The grove was originally called "Washington Grove" after the 1st president of the United States George Washington.
-The grove was later named Dusy Grove, after a colourful local settler.
+The grove was originally called "Washington Grove" after the 1st president of the United States, George Washington.
+The grove was later named Dusy Grove, after a colorful local settler.
 Later, the grove was named after the 25th president, William McKinley.